Stolemi/Sales-Data-Analysis/Project.md

 ## Goal

-The analysis of sales data from an IT-reseller aims at answering the following questions in order to efficiently plan and implement the advertisement campaign for 2021:
+This analysis of sales data from an IT-reseller aims at answering the following questions in order to efficiently plan and implement the advertisement campaign for 2021:

    1. What is the best month for sales?
 What is the total revenue in the highest selling month?
    2. What is the best day of the month for sales?
 Is there an increase in sales after payday?